David M. Friedman: Reactions

 On December 15, 2016, the transition team of President-elect Donald Trump announced that Friedman had been selected to be the nominee as the United States Ambassador to Israel.
 Friedman's nomination was controversial; some American Jewish, Israeli, and Palestinian individuals and advocacy groups argued against his nomination.
 Saeb Erekat, chief negotiator for the Palestinian Authority, said that moving the U.S. embassy to Jerusalem and annexing West Bank settlements would lead to the "destruction of the peace process" and send the region down a path of "chaos, lawlessness, and extremism".
-Although none of these predictions happened, Friedman had said in an interview for Haaretz during the campaign that Trump would be open to Israel annexing parts of the West Bank.
+Friedman had said in an interview for Haaretz during the campaign that Trump would be open to Israel annexing parts of the West Bank.
 The U.S. has opposed Israeli settlements in the West Bank since 1967.

 The liberal advocacy organization J Street "vehemently opposed" Friedman's nomination.
 During the presidential campaign, Friedman had attacked J Street supporters, writing in Arutz Sheva in May 2016:

 Are J Street supporters really as bad as kapos?
 The answer, actually, is no. They are far worse than kapos—Jews who turned in their fellow Jews in the Nazi death camps.
 The kapos faced extraordinary cruelty and who knows what any of us would have done under those circumstances to save a loved one?
 But J Street?
 They are just smug advocates of Israel's destruction delivered from the comfort of their secure American sofas—it's hard to imagine anyone worse.